Kenneth Parcell: Biography

-Religious, political and other views
+Views

 Kenneth's religious views are mainly a satirically exaggerated form of Christian fundamentalism, being a follower of a sect called "Eighth Day Resurrected Covenant of the Holy Trinity."
 The church is located in the basement of a Cuban restaurant and is led by a fire and brimstone preacher, named Rev. Gary (who is frequently implied to be a hebephile.)
 As such, Kenneth's definitions of what constitutes sin and righteousness are ridiculously anal retentive, ranging from not believing in hypothetical situations (comparing it to "lying to your brain") to refusing to drink hot beverages as that is "the Devil's temperature," among other oddities.

 Kenneth often offers religious advice to others, such as in "Black Tie", when he advises Pete to think of God in order to prevent him from cheating on his wife.
 In "Christmas Special," when Liz believes that she was conned by two adults who scammed her through the letters to Santa program, Kenneth refuses to believe anyone would scam a Christmas charity, further demonstrating his naivete when he asks Liz, "When has religion ever caused any trouble?"
 Kenneth carries no political views as "choosing is a sin."
 Instead, he always submits write-in votes for God (however, according to Jack, those count as Republican.)